PiyushMittl/java-TipsandTricks/readme.md

 39. does abstract class has contructor??
 Abstract classes have constructors, and those constructors are always called when a concrete subclass is instantiated.

-40.
+Question 40.
+What is Floating point number and Double numbers in java and whats the relation between them.
+Answer:
-Floating-point numbers have slightly different assignment behavior than integer types.
-First, you must know that every floating-point literal is implicitly a double (64 bits), not a float.
-So the literal 32.3, for example, is considered a double.
-If you try to assign a double to a float, the compiler knows you don't have enough room in a 32-bit float container to hold the precision of a 64-bit double, and it lets you know.
+`Floating-point` numbers have slightly different assignment behavior than `integer` types.
+First, you must know that every floating-point literal is implicitly a `double (64 bits)`, not a `float`.
+So the literal `32.3`, for example, is considered a double.
+If you try to assign a double to a float, the compiler knows you don't have enough room in a `32-bit` float container to hold the precision of a `64-bit` double, and it lets you know.
 The following code looks good, but won't compile:
 ```
 float f = 32.3;
 ```
-You can see that 32.3 should fit just fine into a float-sized variable, but the compiler won't allow it.
+You can see that `32.3` should fit just fine into a float-sized variable, but the compiler won't allow it.
 In order to assign a floating-point literal to a float variable, you must either cast the value or append an f to the end of the literal.
 The following assignments will compile:
 ```
 float f = (float) 32.3;
 float g = 32.3f;